theninthsky/client-side-rendering/README.md

 ![Next.js Benchmark](images/next-js-benchmark.png)
 ![Client-side Rendering Benchmark](images/client-side-rendering-benchmark.png)

-It turns out that performance is not a default in Next.js.
+As it turns out, performance is not a default in Next.js.

 # SEO